Inter-Switch Link (ISL) and IEEE 802.1Q

 - Inter-Switch Link (ISL) – This is a VLAN identification method in which VLAN information is explicitly tagged onto Ethernet frame.
 ISL is proprietary to CISCO switches.
 ISL functions at layer 2 by encapsulating a data frame with a new header and by performing a new cyclic redundancy check (CRC).
 In ISL, the original frame is encapsulated and an additional header is added before the frame is carried over a trunk link.
 At the receiving end, the header is removed and the frame is forwarded to the assigned VLAN.
 ISL supports upto 1000 vlans.
 The concept of native VLAN is not important for ISL as all frames including the ones for native VLAN are tagged.

-The ISL frame encapsulation is of 30 bytes, 26 byte header and a 4 byte FCS (frame check sequence) are inserted.
+The ISL frame encapsulation is of 30 bytes, 26 byte header, and a 4 byte FCS (frame check sequence) are inserted.
 Hence a total of 30 Bytes of overhead.
 Therefore, it is less preferred.
-Even Cisco advice to use 802.1Q.
+Even Cisco advises to use 802.1Q.
+Configuration (ISL):

 Switch(config)#interface Fa0/1 Switch(config-if)#switchport trunk encapsulation isl Switch(config-if)#switchport mode trunk